Eighth grade students in one group, arms linked, try to move as a unit without breaking loose from one another.

-A term that means a person who helps put an end to bullying behavior is an upstander.
+They use the term upstander to refer to a person who helps put an end to bullying behavior.
 U-M student John Heaton asks his group how someone can be one of these.

 “Tell people to stop talking about him and stuff,” one student suggests.